thiri-thant22/ICT105-Moonlight-MVP/README.md

 The team has completed the repository setup, assigned team roles, and finalized the project idea.
 We also identified the target users and gathered initial requirements for the application.
 ## Next Step
 The next step is to design the Ul wireframe, conduct basic user research, and start developing the prototype structure and core features.

+# README Update Template After Lab 03

+## Customer Problem Discovery Summary

+In Lab 03, our team collected early problem evidence from students and young professionals.
+The purpose was to confirm whether the problem of expense management is real and important.
+The interviews showed that many users have difficulty tracking their expenses and often spend more than they planned.

+## Target Respondents

+We interviewed 10 respondents, including students and young professionals.
+They are our target users because they regularly manage personal expenses and need a simple way to track their spending and budget.

+## Main Evidence Found

+The interviews revealed several repeated pain points:

+- Most respondents do not record their expenses regularly and rely on memory.
+- Many respondents often spend more than their planned budget.
+- Current methods such as notebooks, phone notes, and Excel are inconvenient and time-consuming.
+- Most respondents do not use a budgeting application and want a simpler solution.

+## Updated Problem Statement

+Students and young professionals struggle to manage their expenses because they do not record spending regularly and often rely on memory.
+Existing methods are inconvenient and difficult to maintain, resulting in poor financial awareness and overspending.

+## Decision for Next Step

+The team decided to continue with the Budget Tracker App idea.
+Based on the interview evidence, we will focus on creating an MVP with simple expense recording, spending summaries, and budget tracking features that are easy and quick to use.